August 28, 1921– Nancy Kulp:

 “I think I’ve been successful in making the distinction between actress and politician.
 But there’s always someone who screams, ‘Where’s Jethro?'”

 Kulp’s final credits rolled in 1991, taken by that damn cancer at her home in Palm Springs.
-She was 69 years old when she left us.
+She was 69-years-old.
 She appeared in 250 episodes of The Beverly Hillbillies.